 California Multi-Member LLC S Corp Twist

-The problem with the previous MMLLC that issues invoices entity structure, is that this works well in most situations except California.
-It still works in California as a structure, but the tax expense, namely the LLC fee, makes this tough.
+The problem with the previous MMLLC entity structure that issues invoices or makes fee for service payments, is that this works well in most situations except California.
+It still works in California as a structure, but the tax expense, namely the LLC fee, makes this egregious.

 California’s LLCs, including SMLLCs and MMLLCs, have an LLC fee based on gross receipts.
 Read that again.
 On gross receipts.
-If you make a $1,000,000 and have $950,000 in expenses, you still pay a franchise tax, called an LLC fee, on the $1,000,000.
-The fee is “banded” as we say since it is not a straight calculation based on a percentage.
+If you make a $1,000,000 and have $950,000 in expenses, you still pay a franchise tax, called an LLC fee, computed on the $1,000,000.

 |Gross Receipts||LLC Fee|